The thyroid is a small gland below the skin and muscles at the front of the neck, at the spot where a bow tie would rest.

 Hashimoto's thyroiditis (hah-she-MOE-toes thy-roy-DYE-tiss) is an autoimmune disease.
 It causes most cases of hypothyroidism in kids and teens.
 Hashimoto's thyroiditis is also called chronic lymphocytic thyroiditis.

 Hashimoto's thyroiditis is an ongoing condition in which the immune system attacks the thyroid.
-Some people continue to have normal thyroid function.
-But often, over time the thyroid isn't making enough thyroid hormone, causing hypothyroidism.
+Some people have normal thyroid function for a while.
+But over time, the thyroid stops making enough thyroid hormone, causing hypothyroidism.
 The body responds by sending a message to the thyroid to work harder to make enough hormone.

 This, and the swelling the immune system causes as it attacks the gland, can make the thyroid get bigger, leading to a goiter.
 The thyroid can keep changing size over months or years.